ceramicstudio/solutions-sdk/demo/server/README.md

 pnpm install
 ```

-2. From within the /solutions/demo/server directory, create your .env file using the instructions from the "process" section above (as well as the node instructions)
+2. From within the /solutions/demo/server directory, create your .env file using the instructions from the "process" section above (as well as the node instructions).
+You can copy over the default values 1:1 (for testing purposes only) from .env.example

 3. Run the server in developer mode:

 ```bash
 pnpm dev
 ```

-**Note:** Your [index](./src/index.ts) file currently restricts calls to only ones originating from http://localhost:3000 - you can optionally remove or alter this if you wish to test calls from Postman or other similar tools.

 ## License